snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 **3. Graph Connector Agent (GCA)**

 The graph connector agent acts as a bridge between your Jira Data Center instance and the connector APIs, enabling secure and efficient data transfer.
 In this step, select the agent configuration you want to use for your connector.

-If you have not installed the [Microsoft Graph connector agent](https://www.microsoft.com/download/details.aspx?id=104045) already, you can [download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
-Once installed, ensure that the agent is configured correctly to connect your on-premises WordPress.org instance with the Graph connector.
+See [install the Microsoft Graph connector agent](/microsoftsearch/graph-connector-agent).

 **4. Authentication Type**